tommadness/KH2Randomizer/docs/index.md

 <p align="center"><img src="assets/image/randomizer-header.png" alt="Randomizer Logo" /></p>

-## As of the update on 6/13/2024, the Epic Games Store version of randomizer is not compatible with the existing tools.
-Same can be said for the new Steam release.
-Please be patient as the developers update the tools to bring compatibility back.
-For more information, please head to the discord.

 Kingdom Hearts 2 Randomizer takes items from their normal game locations and places them in random locations.
 Logic is used to ensure all necessary items are obtainable.